terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 .. note:: For "serious" plugins, we recommend mirroring the ``armi/physics/[subphysics]``
     structure of the ARMI framework physics plugin folder.

 We will start the plugin by pointing to the two physics kernels we wish to register.
-We hook them in and tell ARMI the ``ORDER`` they should be run in based on the built-in ``STACK_ORDER`` attribute.
-We will come back to this plugin definition later on to add a little more to the plugin.
+We hook them in and tell ARMI the ``ORDER`` they should be run in based on the built-in ``STACK_ORDER`` attribute (defined and discussed :py:class:`here

-.. admonition:: What is ``STACK_ORDER``?
+<armi.interfaces.STACK_ORDER>`).
+We will come back to this plugin definition later on to
-    The ``STACK_ORDER`` attribute is defined and discussed :py:class:`here <armi.interfaces.STACK_ORDER>`.
+add a little more to the plugin.

 .. code-block:: python